Sanjay-KL/Retail-Store-Analysis/README.md

 We have got request where a Retail store need to analyze the Sales for the Year 2022.
 So that they can Implement the market strategy accordingly.

-After got the data, have done initial data validation and replaced incorrect data with correct value.
+After got the data, have done initial data validation and replaced incorrect data with correct value.y

 By using Pivot tables and Pivot Charts created the Dashboard.

 Able to provide insights to Stakeholders, so that they can strategize accordingly.
 Some of Key findings were mentioned below:

 Key Insights: